OrianaVenture/VentureValheim/TerrainReset/README.md

 ## Introduction

 Reset the terrain from tools, a hotkey, or with a console command.
-Original mod by [Adenthorn](https://github.com/aedenthorn/ValheimMods/tree/master/TerrainReset).
+Inspired by Adenthorn's TerrainReset.

 ## Features